larsgw/citation.js/docs/input_parsing.md

 ## `Cite.parse()`

-You can also parse input data with `Cite.parse()`, which returns CSL-JSON:
+You can parse input data with `Cite.parse()`, which returns CSL-JSON:

 ```js
 const json = Cite.parse('10.5281/zenodo.1005176')